-If you’re going for an affordable trigger point therapy tool for myofascial release, the Body Back Buddy is a golden choice.
+If you’re going for an affordable trigger point therapy tool for releasing knots, the Body Back Buddy is a golden choice.

 Keep in mind, it requires manual effort on your part, as the tool acts like an extension of your hands and fingers to do its job.

 There’s also a learning curve when you’re first starting out, and you need to be careful not to overdo it.

 The Theragun Pro percussion massage gun is the best of the best in terms of massage guns because it packs the most force, comes with 6 attachment heads and can be adjusted for you to reach different angles.

 Though you’ll do a little heavy spending and heavy lifting (it weighs 3 pounds), this tool is worth it because of the intensity it packs.

 With 60 pounds of force behind each percussive stroke, there’s nothing that can better knock the tension out of a tough muscle knot in your back.